Stochastic parrot: Subjective experience

 In the mind of a human being, words and language correspond to things one has experienced.
-For LLMs, words may correspond only to other words and patterns of usage fed into their training data.
-Proponents of the idea of stochastic parrots thus conclude that LLMs are incapable of actually understanding language.
+For LLMs, according to proponents of the theory, words correspond only to other words and patterns of usage fed into their training data.
+Proponents of the idea of stochastic parrots thus conclude that statements about LLMs are due to "the human tendency to attribute meaning to text", and claim this occurs despite the LLMs not actually understanding language.

+Fine-tuning

+Kelsey Piper argued that the claim that LLMs are stochastic parrots or mere "next-token predictors" focuses on pre-training, ignoring that modern LLMs are also fine-tuned to follow instructions and to prefer accurate answers.

 Hallucinations and mistakes

 The tendency of LLMs to pass off false information as fact is held as support.
 Called hallucinations or confabulations, LLMs will occasionally synthesize information that matches some pattern.
 LLMs may fail to distinguish fact and fiction, which leads to the claim that they can't connect words to a comprehension of the world, as humans do.
 Furthermore, LLMs may fail to decipher complex or ambiguous grammar cases that rely on understanding the meaning of language.
-As an example, borrowing from Saba et al., is the prompt:
+For example:

 The wet newspaper that fell down off the table is my favorite newspaper.
 But now that my favorite newspaper fired the editor I might not like reading it anymore.
 Can I replace 'my favorite newspaper' by 'the wet newspaper that fell down off the table' in the second sentence?

-Some LLMs respond to this in the affirmative, not understanding that the meaning of "newspaper" is different in these two contexts; it is first an object and second an institution.
-Based on these failures, some AI professionals conclude they are no more than stochastic parrots.
+GPT-4, an LLM released in March 2023, responded yes, not understanding that the meaning of "newspaper" is different in these two contexts; it is first an object and second an institution.

 Benchmarks and experiments

-One argument against the hypothesis that LLMs are stochastic parrot is their results on benchmarks for reasoning, common sense and language understanding.
+One argument against the hypothesis that LLMs are stochastic parrots is their results on benchmarks for reasoning, common sense and language understanding.
 In 2023, some LLMs have shown good results on many language understanding tests, such as the Super General Language Understanding Evaluation (SuperGLUE).
 GPT-4 scored in the >90th-percentile on the Uniform Bar Examination and achieved 93% accuracy on the MATH benchmark of high-school Olympiad problems, results that exceed rote pattern-matching expectations.
 Such tests, and the smoothness of many LLM responses, help as many as 51% of AI professionals believe they can truly understand language with enough data, according to a 2022 survey.

 Expert rebuttals

-Leading AI researchers dispute the notion that LLMs merely "parrot" their training data.
+Some AI researchers dispute the notion that LLMs merely "parrot" their training data.